Masetti07/ResilioSpace_CNAD/README.md

 ```

 Open the frontend at `http://localhost:8080`, the backend at `http://localhost:8000`, and Prometheus at `http://localhost:9090`.
 Stop the stack with `docker compose down`.
 The backend runtime, including prototype SQLite state and uploaded sources, is stored in a named volume.

-## Limitations

-The current prototype targets clean PNG/JPG images of single-floor residential layouts, viewed top-down, with clearly visible walls, predominantly orthogonal geometry, and common/simple door and window representations.
-It does not promise perfect reconstruction of arbitrary architectural drawings.
-Automatic detection exposes uncertainty, and manual correction is available.

-Traditional Vastu Rule Analysis will be informational and culturally referential.
-It will not be presented as scientifically validated architectural or structural guidance.

-## License/Usage Note

-No license has been selected yet.
-Until a license is added, no permission to copy, modify, or distribute this repository is granted by default.
-The software is planned as a prototype and must not be treated as architectural, structural, legal, safety, engineering, or scientific advice.